-(i) Successful confirmation - Accompanied by suggestions and advice for future progress.

-(ii) Revision of application - The assessors may request further minor clarifications before making a first recommendation.
-In such cases it should be possible to complete the additional work within two months.

-(iii) Referral for a second attempt at confirmation - This should normally involve the same assessors and take place within one term of the first attempt.
+- (i) Successful confirmation Accompanied by suggestions and advice for future progress. - (ii) Revision of application The assessors may request further minor clarifications before making a first recommendation.
+In such cases it should be possible to complete the additional work within one month of the assessment. - (iii) Referral for a second attempt at confirmation This should take place within one term of the first attempt and normally involve the same assessors.
+A fresh application form should be completed and an interview should always be held.
 If the first attempt is made in the final term permitted, a one-term extension is automatically granted to allow the second attempt.
-This extension does not affect the total amount of time permitted for registration on the DPhil, however if the student has already been registered on the DPhil for twelve terms, the extension is counted as one of the potential six terms of extension of time permitted under the general regulations.
+This extension does not affect the total amount of time permitted for registration on the DPhil, however, if the student has already been registered on the DPhil for twelve terms, the extension is counted as one of the potential six terms of extension of time permitted under the general regulations.
 The assessors should provide clear guidance on what needs to be done to improve the application before the second attempt at confirmation is submitted.
 This may require additional written work or other evidence, and possibly the appointment of an additional assessor.